marvasgit/kubestatewatch/README.md

 KubeStateWatch is an extended and simplified version of [kubewatch](https://github.com/robusta-dev/kubewatch) to meet the needs of our team
+####Whats the difference between kubewatch and KubeStateWatch?
+  It has been extended to support more the one connector, better support on multiple namespaces, visiblity to what was changed,simplified configuration, removed  added metrics and few other small stuff.

 ##UseCase
 <i>Imagine you're managing a large Kubernetes cluster that has many different areas (namespaces) used by various people or teams.
 You need a way to keep an eye on any changes that happen in these areas that were made without the use  of CI/CD pipelines ( for example using kubectl, lens, k9s etc.).
 In such cases you want to get notified about such changes,you also want to see what exactly was changed.
 This is what **KubeStateWatch** is for.</i>